 And I hope we can figure out climate change.
 If we don’t do something, my grandkids’ grandkids won’t have a decent place to live.
 This is why data science is important to everyone on this planet.
 Booz Allen will be at forefront and that’s why I came here.

-Xena Ugrinsky, a senior vice president, leads our analytics, cloud, and strategy business.
+Xena Ugrinsky leads our analytics, cloud, and strategy business.
 She serves our commercial clients with the best resources in data science and cloud, enhanced with strategy.
 She works with her clients to extract and exploit all the value they can from their technology investments as part of their strategy execution.

 Xena frequently speaks on topics related to the application of advanced analytics to systems modernization and business transformation.
-She currently provides strategy work and client advisory related to linking “big data” initiatives to enterprise performance management/corporate performance management in support of solving business issues for finance, operations, and marketing.
+She currently provides strategy and expertise related to linking “big data” initiatives to enterprise and corporate performance management to solve business issues for finance, operations, and marketing.

 Prior to joining the firm in 2015, Xena was a partner at KPMG's U.S. advisory practice.
 She served as the global lead for enterprise performance management and analytics and was part of a firmwide innovation initiative around data and analytics and big data.

 Xena has an M.B.A. in data warehousing and finance from New York University and a B.A. in finance from Hofstra University.
 She has a certificate in data science from Johns Hopkins University.

 Why are you passionate about the work you do at Booz Allen?
 What excites me is the work we are doing in data science and the opportunity to go from managing a team of 45 data scientists to having access to 650 data scientists.
 Booz Allen has been applying those capabilities to solving some of the largest problems on the planet for some of the most complex and sophisticated organizations on the planet.
 The change that this is going to have on the entire market is going to be transformational.